 You may one day regret making the pool as large as you legally can as it is not something you can just move to make way for a firepit.
 Consider how you want to use your backyard and future embellishments so your outdoor space just keeps getting better every year!

 Free Form Pools indulge your creativity, Geometric Pools add architectural interest, Grecian Pools can be more over-sized, Oval Pools offer a lovely symmetry, Vanishing Edge Pools have become synonymous with resort-style living and are ideal to showcase a view from your property, and there’s of course the more traditional Kidney Shaped Pool.
 This style offers some of the best features of all the pool types and each installation looks completely different because of how it is dressed.
 In this layout, it is easy to tell the shallow from the deep end while the shape provides for a natural space to add lounge chairs or a poolside table.
 Typically large enough to host spirited volleyball games or even to swim laps, this style has endured the trends over the years.

 At the end of the day, don’t let all the decisions overwhelm.
 It is wonderful to have choices.
 In many ways, the planning of your new space is almost as fun as reveling in it!
-As a pool financing company, we connect clients with the best pool contractor professionals all across the country who act as pool design consultants.
-They’ll build whatever you envision.

 At Lyon Financial, we love the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information.